emilesalem/19/Journal/journal.md

  - Firefox is cooking my processor, Chromium seems better at using the GPU, switching to Chromium
  - working on looking around.
 Trying to project mouse deltaX and deltaY on sphere encircling camera, [using this ref](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/spherical-coordinates-and-trigonometric-functions).
  - almost there, still having trouble changing basis

+# 16/01/2018 - DAY 6
+ - Done it!
+And without trigonometry.
+Just added mouse deltaX and deltaY to camera lookAt vector in camera reference and placed lookAt back in world reference.